TischerT/Endnote-Convert/README.md

 Please be aware that in this case the numbers will be part of the search string.
 Usually, this does not matter, but if you encounter problems try to remove them.
 Empty lines are skipped.
 The output will be written in a file called *references.txt* in the National Library of Medicine format, which can be read by essentially all reference managers.

+There is no requirement for the citations to be in a specific style, I tried different styles like EMBO, Nature, Cell, and all of them were successfully used to get results from Pubmed.

 This means that this script **can be used by anyone to extract references from a list into your favorite reference manager** in a semi-automatic way.